emadeldeen24/AttnSleep/README.md

 # AttnSleep
-Code for AttnSleep: An Attention-based Deep Learning Approach for Sleep Stage Classification with Single-Channel EEG by: ...
+#### AttnSleep: An Attention-based Deep Learning Approach for Sleep Stage Classification with Single-Channel EEG

 The architecture of the model:
 ![AttnSleep Architecture](imgs/AttnSleep.png)